- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

-Foods from the grain, fruit, vegetable or protein group are healthy snacks because they are packed with nutrients.
-Try to pick high–fiber foods and combine them with high protein foods.
+Foods from the fruit and vegetable group are healthy snacks because they are high in fiber and packed with nutrients.
+Try to pick high–fiber foods and combine them with protein foods.
 For example, try an apple or celery with peanut butter, whole wheat crackers and cheese, whole wheat pita or carrots and hummus, or yogurt and nuts.Easy snack ideas

 Before you go grocery shopping, make a list of all of the types of foods and drinks you’ll need such as: vegetables, fruits, proteins such as meat, dairy and legumes, and whole grain sources of carbohydrates.
 If you have a variety of these foods, you’ll be able to plan healthy meals and snacks.
 By paying attention to the labels on food products, you’ll be able to choose foods that you like, and are healthy for young women with PCOS.
 You can use the list of foods above to help start your list.

 How do I use the Nutrition Facts label when grocery shopping?